J Dilla: Posthumous controversies

+Memorial items

 In mid-2012, Montpellier, France, dedicated a small street "Allée Jay Dee".

 In 2014, Maureen Yancey donated Yancey's custom-made Minimoog Voyager synthesizer and Akai MPC3000 to the Smithsonian's National Museum of African American History and Culture.
 They are part of the "Musical Crossroads" exhibit.

 A Yancey-inspired donut shop opened in Detroit on May 3, 2016, to a great reception.
-Created by Yancey's uncle Herman Hayes to honor his nephew's legacy, it sold out three times on its first day.
+Created by Yancey's uncle Herman Hayes to honor his nephew's legacy, it sold out of donuts three times on its first day.

+Book

 The book, Dilla Time, by Dan Charnas, about Yancey's life, work, and influence premiered at #4 on the New York Times bestseller list in February 2022.